ajtrichards/aws-dynamic-ip-update/README.md

 aws-dynamic-ip-update
 =====================

-A shell script that will fetch your current IP address from the http://checkip.amazonaws.com service and add it to each of your security groups in an AWS Zone
+A shell script that will fetch your current IP address from the http://checkip.amazonaws.com service and adds your IP to each of the security groups in your AWS Zone

 ##### Requires

   - Curl
   - AWS command line tools - available from http://aws.amazon.com/cli/
-  - An acceptable flavour of Linux or OSX (I've not tried this on Windows - it may work, it may not)
+  - An acceptable flavour of Linux or OSX... i.e not Windows..

 Version
 ----